An effective Bombieri-Vinogradov error term for sifting problems: Introduction

 We begin with our effective upper bound result.
 Note that throughout we will often use Vinogradov's shorthand notation $f\ll g$ to mean $f=O(g)$, and $f\asymp g$ to mean that $f\ll g$ and $g\ll f$.

-\begin{theorem} Suppose that, for fixed $\kappa,L>0$, one has a generic sieve upper bound of the form \eqref{sieveubgen} such that \eqref{omegacon} is satisfied, with a remainder term $R_D$ given by \eqref{RDeq} associated with a constant $\gamma_0>0$.
+\begin{theorem} Suppose that, for fixed sieving dimension $\kappa>0$ one has a generic sieve upper bound of the form \eqref{sieveubgen} with a remainder term $R_D$ given by \eqref{RDeq} associated with a constant $\gamma_0>0$.
 Suppose then that we have a specific sifting problem $(\mcA,\PP)$ with constants $A\geq 1$, $\gamma_1>0$ such that for all $p\in\PP$,

 and for some $\mathcal{X}\asymp X\log X$,